 Being a leader is a personal skill that will develop with time.
 If you’re just entering the industry, you might not lead a full team straight away, but this will grow as you gain experience.

-And last but not least, organization is one of the key skills that most DPMs say comes naturally to them!
-Most DPMs that I know seem to have some geeky love of a tool that gets their life and daily job in order (for me it’s Google Sheets, as you might have guessed previously).
-But in all seriousness, organization is often core to keeping a project running on a track and something you can really bring to your first DPM role.
+And last but not least, organization is one of the key skills that most project managers say comes naturally to them!
+Most digital project managers that I know seem to have some geeky love of a tool that gets their life and daily job in order (for me it’s Google Sheets).

 Should I have experience in other fields?
 The straight answer is no, this is not necessary—however, everything helps.
 Going into my first role in digital project management I didn’t have any direct PM experience, but I could demonstrate transferable skills.

 To stand out from the crowd, consider looking at work experience or internships.
-Email companies with digital project management teams and ask if you can come in for a day or two (or longer!) to shadow other DPMs.
-Join communities (like our DPM forum and membership!) and engage with other DPMs, and get involved in conversations.
-Anything that you can apply to a new role like these examples can be useful.
+Email companies with project management teams and ask if you can come in for a day or two (or longer!) to shadow other project managers.

-Do I Need Web Design Or Development Experience To Be A Digital Project Manager?
+Do I Need Web Design Or Development Experience?

 I don’t think this is a necessity, but it can be very useful.
 It can open up more specialized roles where a technical background is necessary, and it can provide context when you’re trying to understand timings and issues within a project.